boxedsoftware/vicspace/README.md

 -Need to implement a contact us page
 -Need to implement feedback page
 -Passwords are hashed using MD5 (This should ideally be replaced with using SHA-512 encryption)
 -Users online feature must be polished as it does not detect offline users who's sessions have timed out - This is usually the case when they don't log out by closing the browser instead.
 One consideration would be to check all sessions and update MySQL accordingly via a Cron job every hour or so.
+-Moderator accounts

 Tools used: